palpen/ProgrammingNotes/jupyter_notebook_ssh.md

         - To install JupyterLab, do `conda install -c conda-forge jupyterlab` following installing of miniconda.
         - Install it outside of the base virtual environment to ensure that it is available for all virtual environments

-Copy the code below into your .bashrc or .zshrc file:
+Copy the code below into your .bashrc or .zshrc file and follow the usage instructions in the doc string:

 ```bash
 jupyssh() {